databendlabs/databend/website/blog/2023-01-04-databend-weekly-75.md

 As the new year approaches, Databend is also actively planning its roadmap for 2023.

-We will continue to polish Planner and move forward with caching of data and queries, and we are also trying to address storage and query issues for PB-level data volumes.
+We will continue to polish the Planner and work on data and query caching.
+Enhancing storage and query issues for PB-level data volumes is also on our list.

-We hope you can experience Databend and participate in our roadmap discussions.
+Try Databend and join the roadmap discussion.

 **Learn More**